Close

 Wrapping Up

-It is important to understand and distinguish between direct tax and indirect taxes.
+It is important to understand and distinguish between direct taxes and indirect taxes.
 Both types of taxes play a vital role in a nation’s economy, funding essential public services and infrastructure and ensuring economic stability and growth.
 By understanding these differences, taxpayers can better navigate their obligations and contribute to the nation’s development.

 FAQs on Direct Tax and Indirect Tax